Sawo-Community/Sawo-Docs/HTML/Integrate-SAWO-In-HTML.rst

 Hope you have enjoyed this short tutorial.
 We know this can be hard for a first-timer.
 If you got stuck, tell us where you got stuck in the #ask-for-help channel in our `official discord server <https://discord.com/invite/TpnCfMUE5P>`__, and our engineers will help you out.

-*We hope you have enjoyed this article.
-Play with SAWO and we will see you next time.*
+*Play with SAWO and we will see you next time.*